lovrot/misc-examples-pam50/README.md

 Example: PAM50 subtypes in the Mainz dataset
 ============================================

 Make sure the packages listed in config/global.cdf are installed.
-Furthermore, breastCancerMAINZ, genefu, gplot and RColorBrewer also need to be installed.
+The package survplot can found at http://www.cbs.dtu.dk/~eklund/survplot/.
+Furthermore, the packages ProjectTemplate, rmarkdown, knitr, gplot, RColorBrewer, cowplot, breastCancerMAINZ and genefu are also needed.

 Then